 Ready Rides provides transportation at no charge for the elderly & disabled residents living in: Barrington, Durham, Lee, Madury, Newfields, Newmarket, Northwood, Nottingham and Strafford NH.
 Rides are provided by volunteer drivers using their own vehicles.
 Accessible rides available.

-To request information about registering as a rider or becoming a volunteer driver, please email us at info@readyrides.org or call (603) 244-8719.
-You can find an Application for riders and a Volunteer Application can be printed from this website and emailed or mailed to Ready Rides P.O.
+To request information about registering as a rider or becoming a volunteer driver, please email info@readyrides.org or call (603) 244-8719.
+You can find an Application for riders and a Volunteer Application on this website.
+Email or mail it to Ready Rides P.O.
 Box 272 Northwood, NH 03261.
-Be sure to also print out our service description.
 For other transportation options available in the region, please visit ACT's Community Transportation Directory.